ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 To sample from blended PDF, first randomly pick one of the sampling sub-routines $p_1$ and $p_2$ with probabilities equal to $w_1$ and $w_2$ respectively and then draw sample from the selected sub-routine.
 To evaluate the probability density of the sample, evaluate the whole PDF $p$.

-*[image?: Sampling performance at low sample rate: fixed ratio?, Fresnel ratio?, my approach]*
+*[image: Sampling performance: Low sample rate.
+Just furnace test to isolate the BSDF sampling performance.
+Strategies: fixed ratio?, Fresnel ratio, my approach.]*

 ## Model Analysis

 - Certain configuration...
 - ...comparison of the behaviour with path-traced reference renderings...
+- Images, lots of images :-)

 ### Reference images